pingidentity/pingidentity-devops-getting-started/docs/deployment/deployMonitoringStack.md

         > `modrate` runs in the foreground in the container, so be ready to open another terminal if necessary to avoid stopping `modrate`.

-        You'll see output similar to:
+        `modrate` produces output like the following:

         ```sh
         PingDirectory:ca3f124e78aa:/opt